casper-network/docs/source/docs/casper/developers/cli/installing-contracts.md

 ## Installing a Contract in Global State {#installing-contract-code}

 To install a contract in [global state](../../concepts/glossary/G.md#global-state), you need to send a deploy to the network with the contract Wasm.
 You can do so by using the `put-deploy` command.
-Remember to [verify the deploy](../dapps/sending-deploys.md#sending-the-deploy) after sending it to the network.

 ```bash
 casper-client put-deploy \